-LWCAMPO worked on updating its Public Participation Plan which was approved by the Policy Committee on September 21, 2022.
-LWCAMPO continues in the updating process of the Limited English Proficiency Plan, and Title VI Plan.
-All these plans will help set the foundation for equitable planning practices.
+After adoption of its Public Participation Plan (PPP) in September of 2022, LWCAMPO continued working in the updating process of the Limited English Proficiency Plan, and Title VI Plan.
+Both plans will help set the foundation for equitable planning practices.
 A goal of LWCAMPO is to enhance its data development efforts.
-Through enhanced data we can better understand and analyze the needs of undeserved communities, and develop plans that will create opportunities in disadvantaged communities.
+Through enhanced data, the needs of undeserved communities can be better understood and analyzed, and further develop plans that create opportunities in disadvantaged communities.

-Complete Streets
+• Complete Streets